 Cocaine has a strange, glamorous connotation.
-Many stories, from friends and celebrities alike, paint cocaine as an alluring party drug, dangerous to addicts but completely normal and safe to do on the weekends.
+Many stories, from friends and celebrities alike, paint cocaine as an alluring party drug, dangerous to addicts but completely normal and safe to do on the weekends for others.
 The bad news is even casual cocaine use has effects that can be downright gruesome.

-Cocaine can slowly destroy your body, from boring holes in your septum until your entire nose collapses to creating micro-lacerations on your heart that can lead to heart disease.
-And even though coke can make you feel like a god, the actual chemical reactions happening in your brain while on the drug can lead to depression and even full-blown psychosis.
-Those rails you're snorting might have more in them than just cocaine, too; the majority of blow is cut with other substances, like levamisole, a dewormer used on cows that destroys the human immune system.
+Cocaine can slowly destroy your body, from boring holes into your septum until your entire nose collapses to increasing the risk of heart attack.
+And even though coke might make you feel like a god, the actual chemical reactions happening in your brain while on the drug can lead to depression and even psychosis.
+Those rails you're snorting might have more in them than just cocaine, too; blow is often cut with other substances, like levamisole - a drug used to deworm livestock - which weakens the human immune system.
 The effects of cocaine can be fun in the moment, but they can also be deadly.

 Cocaine Alters Your Dopamine Levels And Is Highly Addictive

-Cocaine gives its users such a euphoric high because it stimulates the brain's mesolimbic dopamine system, its reward pathway.
-Cocaine works by binding to the dopamine transporter, which blocks the removal of dopamine from the synapse.
-In lay terms, this means dopamine, a happy neurotransmitter, is building up in bulk in your brain during cocaine use.
-Once the high is over, the dopamine leaves en masse, which causes depression post-use.
+Cocaine gives its users such a euphoric high because it causes dopamine to flood the brain's mesolimbic pathway, or reward pathway.
+Cocaine binds to the dopamine transporter so dopamine can't be removed from the synapse.
+In lay terms, this means dopamine, a happy neurotransmitter, builds in your brain.
+During the comedown, users can experience anxiety, paranoia, and restlessness.
+Chronic users can develop depression and have suicidal thoughts.

 With repeated use, you start to develop a tolerance, and you need more cocaine to achieve the desired euphoric effect.
 Over time, your brain begins to expect high levels of dopamine - which means that unless cocaine is in your system, you can feel agitated and depressed.